Australian service marks third anniversary of MH370 tragedy

 Chester declined to comment on a suggestion by some relatives of raising funds to continue a private search of the ocean floor.

-“I’m not going to offer advice to those who want to fund-raise privately to extend the search, but from the Australians government’s perspective, the search remains suspended,” Chester said.
+“I’m not going to offer advice to those who want to fund-raise privately to extend the search, but from the Australians government’s perspective, the search remains suspended,” Chester told the AP.

 Australia’s prime minister at the time of the tragedy, Tony Abbott, said in a newspaper interview last month that areas north and south of the searched zone should also be examined.